mvcss/mvcss.github.com/source/styleguide/naming.md

 ### Modules

-**Note**: Module files should be named in the singular.
+**Note**: Module files should be named in the singular, unless your module's name is plural.
 For example:

 - `modules/_button.sass`
 - `modules/_grid.sass`